Interstate 95/Route 630 (Courthouse Road) Interchange Relocation and Route 630 Widening

-Starting in fall 2017, construction will begin to build the Interstate 95 interchange at Exit 140 (Route 630/Courthouse Road) in Stafford County will be rebuilt as a diverging diamond interchange.
+Starting in fall 2017, construction will begin to build the Interstate 95 interchange at Exit 140 (Route 630/Courthouse Road) in Stafford County as a diverging diamond interchange.

-The interchange will be relocated slightly south of the existing interchange.
+This project will relocate the Exit 140 interchange slightly south of the existing interchange.

 The project will also relocate the intersection of Courthouse Road and Route 1 to the south to align with Hospital Center Boulevard.

 Courthouse Road will be widened to four lanes between Route 1 and Interstate 95.
 West of I-95, Courthouse Road will be widened to four lanes to just west of Ramoth Church Road/Winding Creek Road.